brikis98/yevgeniy-brikman-homepage/_posts/2014-05-23-g-del-escher-bach-an-eternal-golden-braid.md

 This is a book of brilliant insights separated by hundreds of pages of tangents.

+It touches on a ridiculous number of topics:

+- Number theory
+- Music theory
+- Fugues
+- Art
+- Physics
+- Linguistics
+- Literature
+- Cognition
+- Calculus
+- Logic
+- Programming
+- Recursion
+- Molecular biology
+- Zen

-It touches on a ridiculous number of topics: number theory, music theory, fugues, art, physics, linguistics, literature, cognition, calculus, logic, programming, recursion, molecular biology, Zen, and much more.
-Many of these are used as the basis for understanding cognition, knowledge and AI; some make for superb analogies to make it easier to understand these complicated topics; unfortunately, Hofstadter sometimes goes into way too much detail on these tangential topics, and occasionally, it just feels like he's showing off his (undeniably impressive) intellect.
+Many of these are used as the basis for understanding cognition, knowledge and AI.
+Some make for superb analogies to make it easier to understand these complicated topics.
+Unfortunately, Hofstadter sometimes goes into way too much detail on these tangential topics, and occasionally, it just feels like he's showing off his (undeniably impressive) intellect.

 It's a shame, because all of this extra material makes the book much harder to get through and actively distracts from some of the gems hidden within.
 If a good editor had chopped out ~300 pages, the book would've been perfect.
 As it is, it's only worth reading if you're willing to put in a ton of effort to get to some of the delightful parts.

-My absolute favorite is the analogy that compares the human mind to a colony of ants; this is the absolute closest I've come to a vague understanding of how an intelligence could emerge from a bunch of simple, unintelligent parts.
+My absolute favorite is the analogy that compares the human mind to a colony of ants.
+This is the absolute closest I've come to a vague understanding of how an intelligence could emerge from a bunch of simple, unintelligent parts.
 If you are skimming the book, make sure not to skip that chapter :)

 ## Quotes